Gift-World/Phase-3-Code-Challenge-1/README.md

  ## Prerequisites
-  - For easy usage, make sure yu have the following:
+  - For easy usage, make sure you have the following:

    1. A reliable laptop or computer with at least 8GB RAM , core i5, 500GB HDD and stable internet access.
 2. An Operating System preferably Linux or Windows 10+.